 Around the world, COVID-19 has been re-exposing the structural problems of poverty and racism, and exacerbating existing inequalities.
 Many of the conference’s participants announced that the issue of equity had become their core priority during recovery.
 In the participating U.S. cities, equity indicator data has taken a large role in influencing policy-making.
 In addition, one European city introduced deep socio-economic analysis tools into their efforts to grapple with the balance between environment, society and the economy.
 Another challenge many cities currently face is securing the necessary funds to continue their initiatives for recovery, and participants of the conference reaffirmed that partnerships with the private sector and citizens are imperative.

-The SDGs Leadership Cities Networks will continue discussions as recovery efforts proceed, while individual cities work to turn discussion points and shared experience from this and past meetings into concrete, actionable policies.
+The SDGs Leadership Cities Networks will continue discussions about COVID-19 and the SDGs as recovery efforts proceed, while individual cities work to turn discussion points and shared experience from this and past meetings into concrete, actionable policies.

 Some concrete actions shared during the meeting: